InfusionBot/Welcome-Bot/.github/CONTRIBUTING.md

 ## Writing code

 If you know how to code in JavaScript, then feel free to give [one of the existent ideas][featureReqs] a try.
-[Fork this repository](https://github.com/Welcome-Bot/welcome-bot/fork), make some changes and then open a pull request!
+[Fork this repository][fork], make some changes and then open a pull request!

+Also note, we recommend to use descriptive commit names to prepare the Changelog easily.
+Some commit names we use are
+- `refactor(<optional title>): <description>` - Used when we rewrite the code or make big changes to the code (excluding new features).
+- `fix(<optional title>): <description>` - Used when bugs are fixed.
+- `feat(<optional title>): <description>` - Used when new features are added.
+- `docs(<optional title>): <description>` - Used when docs or changelog is updated

-> ⚠ Please don't open Pull Requests with features that haven't been discussed as issues yet.
-We don't want you to waste time writing a feature that might get denied.
-If you have an idea and want it to be in the bot, check the [Ideas and discussion](#ideas-and-dicussion) paragraph above.
+> ⚠ Please don't open Pull Requests with features that haven't been discussed as [issues][featureReqs] yet.
+> We don't want you to waste time writing a feature that might get denied.
+> If you have an idea and want it to be in the bot, check the [Ideas and discussion](#ideas-and-dicussion) paragraph above.